KiyomiS/Mini-Tetris-Game/README.md

-Mini-Tetris-Game
-Implemented using C++ and the arduino uno
-Consists of Joystick, 8x8 led display with max7219 shift register, and buzzer.
+Mini-Tetris-Game, implemented using C++ and the arduino uno that consists of a joystick, an 8x8 led display with a max7219 shift register, and a buzzer.